DoS with Block Gas Limit

 This attack is done by issuing several transactions at a very high gas price.
 If the gas price is high enough, and the transactions consume enough gas, they can fill entire blocks and prevent other transactions from being processed.

 Ethereum transactions require the sender to pay gas to disincentivize spam attacks, but in some situations, there can be enough incentive to go through with such an attack.
 For example, a block stuffing attack was used on a gambling Dapp, Fomo3D.
-The app had a countdown timer, and users could win a jackpot by being the last to purchase a key, except everytime a user bought a key, the timer would be extended.
+The app had a countdown timer, and users could win a jackpot by being the last to purchase a key, except every time a user bought a key, the timer would be extended.
 An attacker bought a key then stuffed the next 13 blocks in a row so they could win the jackpot.

 Example from: https://consensys.github.io/smart-contract-best-practices/attacks/denial-of-service/